SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 >
 > And just as a "by the way", the expression `."API Endpoint"` is just shorthand for the full generic object index expression `.["API Endpoint"]`.
 >
-> The environment instances have this label and parameter information squirreled away with the property names as you see here, and in some cases -- like here -- include a colon too.
-This is definitely odd.
-Moreover, the colon appears as part of these property names only for some environment instances, and not others.
+> Note that the colon appears as part of these property names only for some environment instances, and not others.
+You may find that your string-encoded JSON property names do not end with colons - if so, adjust the filter accordingly.
->
-> We have an internal ticket raised with the API product team for both of these oddities, as well as the, erm, [space oddity](https://en.wikipedia.org/wiki/Space_Oddity).

 In this particular sample case, the API endpoint is: